 As I was writing this post I thought it might be really helpful to create some sort of guide to go along with it that could easily walk you through all five of these steps.
 To get this awesome 11 page workbook absolutely free, just enter your email in the box below, and it will be sent directly to your inbox within the hour.

 Please note that submitting your email above will add you to my email subscriber list.
-Once a week, on Friday afternoons, you will receive an email containing a recap of the week’s posts here at LWSL.
+Once a week, on Friday afternoons, you will receive an email containing a recap of the week’s posts here at LWSL, along with a personal note from me.
 You can unsubscribe at any time, and I will never share your email with anyone else.
 Please allow up to one hour for your free goal setting workbook to arrive.
-If you are already a subscriber, or if you do not receive your book within an hour, please email me at email@example.com!
+If you are already a subscriber, or if you do not receive your book within an hour, please email me at firstname.lastname@example.org!

 * * *